-While there is not a grade associated with the skill checks, a student must successfully complete required skill checks in order to be able to take the practical exam, which contains the skill check content.
-It is the student's responsibility to make sure all skill checks have been completed prior to practical exams or by instructor due dates, according to which comes first.
+While there is not a grade associated with the skill checks, a student must successfully complete required skill checks in order to be able to take the related written or practical exam.
+It is the student's responsibility to make sure all skill checks have been completed prior to exams or by instructor due dates, according to which comes first.
 Students who have successfully passed a skill check have demonstrated competence in that skill and are expected to maintain their competence through regular, independent or peer, review of the skill.